Skip to main content

 Area of Interest

 I am a modernist working on cultural and political theory, literature and visual media, with a focus on the critique of the capitalist form of social organization in the 19th, 20th and 21st centuries.
 I have worked on French philosophers Jacques Rancière and Deleuze and Guattari, and the Italian philosopher Paolo Virno.
 I have also translated works by Paolo Virno, Franco Berardi “Bifo” and Swiss political economist Christian Marazzi.
-My work on the politics of the literary form and of cinematic adaptation has examined the novels of Claire de Duras, Stendhal, Marcel Proust, Elsa Morante, Michel Houellebecq, and the cinema of the directors Raoul Ruiz, Michael Haneke, Paolo Sorrentino and Pietro Marcello. literary adaptation, the philosophy of language and the critique of capitalist culture in the 19th, 20th and 21st centuries.
-In my writing and pedagogy, the voices of the authors I have studied are also supported by other critical references, such as the sociology of Georges Bataille and Jean Baudrillard, as well as insights from phenomenological gender studies as represented most saliently by Sara Ahmed.
+My work on the politics of the literary form and of cinematic adaptation has examined the novels of Claire de Duras, Stendhal, Marcel Proust, Elsa Morante, Michel Houellebecq, and the cinema of the directors Raoul Ruiz, Michael Haneke, Paolo Sorrentino and Pietro Marcello.
+In my writing and course design, the voices of the authors I have studied are also supported by the critical theories of Antonio Gramsci, Jacques Rancière, Gilles Deleuze and Félix Guattari, as insights from phenomenological gender and affect studies as represented most saliently by Brian Massumi and Sara Ahmed.

-Currently I am writing on the affective and artistic capitalist critique of 19th century French Restauration writers, such as Claire de Duras, Francois René de Chateaubriand and Stendhal, and its connection with the French practice of the sublime.
+Currently I am writing on the affective and artistic capitalist critique of 19th century French Restauration writers, such as Claire de Duras and Madame de Genlis.
+I am also working on the poetry of the Italian experimental poet and activist Nanni Balestrini and the environmental legacy of the French anthropologist Pierre Clastres.

 Education